Angineer/Angineer.github.io/_projects/Robot.md

 The current mobile platform design uses line-following for navigation throughout the house.
 I purchased a [line-follower array from Sparkfun](https://www.sparkfun.com/products/13582) and added it to the Robot--[here](https://www.youtube.com/watch?v=50ZuVvZ7mBI) is a short clip of my initial testing.
 I still need to make a permanent fixture to attach it to the chassis, as it is currently attached with duct tape.

 I've been running behind schedule a little bit, but I think the project is still on track.
 Most of the delay is due to postponing component purchases until I have more stability in my day job.
 Regardless, since adding a work breakdown structure, it has been much easier to keep tabs on my progress and stay abreast of how the project is going overall.

+#### Mar 30, 2018
+While waiting to buy parts, I've focused on the software components of Robie (I've also decided that will be his official name).
+Because I never had a formal introduction to C++, I set aside some time to read Bjarne Stroustup's _The C++ Programming Language_.
+Even though I knew most of the concepts already, it was nice to get a new perspective, especially that of the language's creator.
+I've also been studying for technical interviews, which has helped me learn some of the language's "gotchas."

+After some time away and armed with new knowledge, I looked at the existing C++ code and made some upgrades:
+* First, I split the existing repo into separate repos for each component: base software, mobile platform software, and user interface software.
+You can see the new repos on [Github](https://github.com/Angineer).
+* Second, I tore up and replaced some of my simplistic code with some more sophisticated components, especially parts that dealt with C-style strings.
+* Third, I separated out the inventory and communication code into a separate library so it was available to be linked to the HTTP server and for any apps that I wrote in the future.

+Once I had those revisions complete, I focused on writing the HTTP server code so users could interact with the inventory.
+I was unsure how to approach this part, since HTTP doesn't have a standard implementation in C++.
+I knew I could write a server myself, but I didn't want to go through such a hassle for something that had already been implemented many times before.
+I ended up finding a [simple server](https://github.com/eidheim/Simple-Web-Server) off of which I could base my own.

+In making the HTTP server interact with the inventory server, I realized that I really needed to have some kind of administrative interface for checking on and updating the inventory.
+To create this, I converted my old test client--which was just for debugging the communications--into a full admin client.
+This revealed a number of issues with my original design, which I fixed up as I went.

+Now things are running pretty smoothly.
+I can connect to the HTTP server from my browser, submit an order, and see the inventory levels change.
+If I need to edit things, I just need to boot up the admin console and send a few simple commands.